den-wdi-2/create-an-issue/readme.md

   1. Clone their repo (you do not need to `fork` it, because you will not need to `push` to it.)
   2. Open the `index.html` file in your browser and play the game for a few minutes.
 Think about
     - Are there any bugs?
-    - Are there any relatively simple features that could be added to make the experience better? ( A scoreboard is relatively simple.
-Tournament mode is too complex)
+    - Are there any relatively simple features that could be added to make the experience better? ( A scoreboard is simple enough.
+Playing someone over the internet would be to complext for now....)
   3. Spend at least 5 minutes looking at their code.
 Think about
     - Do you see any bad practices? (for example inline CSS or JS, generically named variables like `var a =`)
   4. Take a look at the Issues page on [Garnet's GitHub repo]( https://github.com/ga-dc/garnet/issues) for some example of how to name issues.